 - Speaker introductions

-- The rise of cyptomining fraud
+The rise of cryptomining fraud

 - Understanding cryptomining fraud: definition and impact